This fantastical, magical, musical extravaganza is the culmination

 Seats in the covered seating area are ticketed.
 Free tickets are available at the Miller Outdoor Theatre box office on the day of the performance between the hours of 10:30am and 1pm, limited to four tickets per person over the age of 16, while seats remain.
 If seats remain at 1pm, the box office will reopen one hour before show time to distribute the remaining tickets.

 For advance seating under the covered pavilion, patrons may support Theatre Under The Stars with a donation of $50 per ticket.
 Contact email@example.com for more information.

 Hillside seating is not ticketed.
 Blankets and lawn chairs are welcome.
 Parking is free.
 For more information, visit the Miller Outdoor Theatre website at milleroutdoortheatre.com.

-Theatre Under The Stars’ Public Works Houston program Seussical™ sponsored by: ConocoPhillips, The George and Mary Josephine Hamman Foundation, Miller Theatre Advisory Board and the National Endowment for the Arts.
+Theatre Under The Stars’ Public Works Houston program Seussical™ sponsored by: ConocoPhillips, The George and Mary Josephine Hamman Foundation, Miller Theatre Advisory Board, The Brown Foundation, Inc., The Wortham Foundation, Inc., the Texas Commission on the Arts, and the National Endowment for the Arts.